iwatakeshi/smallfoot/README.md

 This method calls the callback function and passes an *object* with an array of `references` and `footnotes`.

-Note/TODO: This method is not event based and happens when you call it after initialization.
+Note/TODO: This method is not event based and will be called when you call it after initialization.

 Exmaple: